SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 topics that you should know about.
 To get jobs running you need the "job" itself.
 Jobs run within "pipeline".
 The third important thing is to provide a "project" definition.

-## Where to save the zuul relavant data?
+## Where to save the zuul relevant data?

 Zuul will parse all branches of the untrusted repositories that zuul knows about.
-Your repository is most likley an untrusted one since only the configuration repostiories should have the "trusted" state.
+Your repository is most likely an untrusted one since only the configuration repositories should have the "trusted" state.
 So it doesn't matter whether you have just one branch containing zuul files or all branches.
 Zuul is looking for the following pathes on your repositories root.